somamos/syllabification-by-analogy/README.md

     - [X] Refactor to prepare for syllabification (generalize Lattice).
     - [X] Bug fix: right-aligned substrings of substrings still count as duplicate matches. (tori -> ori -> ri).
     - [ ] Multiprocessing at word level for cross validation.
-    - [ ] Multiprocessing at "pattern matching" level.
+    - [X] Multiprocessing at "pattern matching" level.
+    - [ ] Rewrite a "complete matching" method that benefits from multiprocessing (populate_precalculated doesn't).
     - [ ] Multiprocessing at BFS for long words (20+ characters).
     - [ ] Write a convenient way to compare two datasets' results.
     - [ ] Track the worst-performing input letters, output phonemes, and most challenging ground truth phonemes.